ARTISTIC FACULTY | VOCATIONAL DIVISION

 Luba arrived to Canada from the Russian Far East and started working for Island Dance Studio with Christine Richardson.

 She is highly qualified; she holds Bachelor in Music and Concertmaster and Masters in Education.
-She has broad experience, accompanying for Ballet Master classes: she worked with Karen Kain, Evelyn Heart, Jean Grand Maître and many others.
+She has broad experience, accompanying for Ballet Master classes: she worked with Karen Kain, Evelyn Hart, Jean Grand Maître and many others.
 She is always invited to accompany for touring Ballet companies from Canada and around the world.

 Luba is very selective choosing music for each and every exercise: she is steady in tempos and sensitive to character.
 She truly believes in power of Arts and Culture and her vibrant exuberant personality enhances class works for all levels in VAB.